Premium hardwood floating stairs in a Houston home

 The finish we apply is rated for humidity resistance and UV stability.
 Houston's south-facing windows put serious sun load on any interior surface.
 Standard polyurethane yellows and peels under that exposure over 3–4 years.
 We use a two-component water-based finish with UV absorbers built into the formula — it holds its tone and doesn't require refinishing on the same short cycle as standard floor finishes.

-Tread thickness on a cantilevered system matters structurally.
-We don't use 3/4 inch planks.
+Tread thickness on a floating stair system matters structurally.
+We don't use 3/4-inch planks.
 Most of our hardwood treads run 2 to 2.5 inches thick — thick enough to span the cantilever without deflection underfoot and to allow for future refinishing without compromising structural depth.
 Every tread is fastened and glued, not just screwed down.

 Ready to get started?